Jacinto27/vscode-R_Wiki/RStudio-addin-support.md

 To enable RStudio addin support set `options(vsc.rstudioapi = TRUE)` in your .Rprofile.

+Place the option above any call to `source()` that refers to `init.R` in the `.Rprofile`.
+Unless using self-managed R sessions, `init.R` should be called automatically by the extension.

 ## Installing addins

 Unlike RStudio the VSCode addin registry is regenrated every time a new R